Event-based MILP models for ride pooling applications: Numerical Experiments

-The last four columns of Table~\ref{tab:cecemaxrce}, $f_{rce}$ vs. $f_{ce}$, illustrate the decrease in the overall routing costs and excess ride time that is obtained when rejecting some of the requests.
-This is illustrated at the instance $Q3n10.3$ in Figure~\ref{figce}, showing an optimal tour w.r.t.\ $f_{ce}$, and Figure~\ref{figrce} where an optimal tour w.r.t.\ $f_{rce}$ is shown.
-In Figure~\ref{figce} the driver has to make a large detour to transport request $6$.
-When we allow to reject unprofitable requests using $f_{rce}$, variables $p_i \in \{0,1\}$, $i\in R$ and constraints \eqref{passpick?} instead of $f_{ce}$ and constraints \eqref{passpickedup} in Model~\ref{mod3}, it becomes obvious from Figure~\ref{figrce} that the service provider benefits from a large decrease in routing costs.
+The last four columns of Table~\ref{tab:crcrmaxrcr}, $f_{rcr}$ vs. $f_{cr}$, illustrate the decrease in the overall routing costs and regret that is obtained when rejecting some of the requests.
+This is illustrated at the instance $Q3n20.5$ in Figure~\ref{figce}, showing an optimal tour w.r.t.\ $f_{cr}$, and Figure~\ref{figrce} where an optimal tour w.r.t.\ $f_{rcr}$ is shown.
+In Figure~\ref{figce} the driver has to make a detour to transport requests $1$ and $9$, while it becomes obvious from Figure~\ref{figrce} that the service provider benefits from a large decrease in routing costs.
 Table~\ref{tab:figce} contains the corresponding vehicle routes including pick-up and drop-off times in minutes after the start of service.
-In the vehicle tours computed using $f_{rce}$, users $1$ and $4$ are transported without any time loss.
+In the vehicle tours computed using $f_{rcr}$, users $8$ and $10$ who have been transported with an associated regret of 5 and 3 minutes, respectively, are transported without any time loss.

-For the Q3- and Q6-instances, on average 7\% less and 3\% less of the requests are answered in comparison to the results obtained with the objective function $f_{ce}$.
-In turn, we observe an average decrease of the total routing costs and the total excess ride time for all instance sizes.
-While the decrease in routing costs ranges from 2\% to 11\%, there are huge savings in excess ride time: There is an average decrease of 54\% and 42\% (Q3- and Q6-instances, respectively.)
-Furthermore, computational time decreases by 11\% (Q3-intances) and 2\% (Q6-instances).
+For the Q3- and Q6-instances, on average 5\% less of the requests are answered in comparison to the results obtained with the objective function $f_{cr}$.
+In turn, we observe an average decrease of the total routing costs and the total regret for all instance sizes.
+While the decrease in routing costs ranges from 2\% to 11\%, there are huge savings in regret: There is an average decrease of 55\% and 65\% (Q3- and Q6-instances, respectively.)
+Furthermore, computational time decreases by 23\% (Q3-intances) and 42\% (Q6-instances).

-While most real world instances of DARPs are much larger, the proposed approach could still prove useful as a subroutine also for realistically-sized instances.
-Particularly, the extension to the online version of DARP in which requests arrive over time could be a promising application for our models.
-Indeed, often only very few new requests arrive simultaneously and re-routing of already scheduled users is only acceptable if it decreases their arrival time.
-Consequently, the number of simultaneous users in such a rolling-horizon version of a dial-a-ride problem is relatively small and could potentially be solved exactly using one of our models.
-Note that this does in general not lead to a global optimal solution of the offline problem.